groupdocs-cloud/products.groupdocs.cloud.old/content/english/signature/ruby/_index.md

     more_feature:
       # more_feature_loop
       - title: "Get Document Information"
-        content: "GroupDocs.Signature Cloud SDK for Python makes it very easy to work with eSignatures.
+        content: "GroupDocs.Signature Cloud SDK for Ruby makes it very easy to work with eSignatures.
 In addition to applying digital signatures you can also manipulate document properties.
-Following example elaborates how to retrieve document information of a DOCX file using Python:"
+Following example elaborates how to retrieve document information of a DOCX file using Ruby:"
       # more_feature_loop
       - title: "Get Document Information using Ruby"
         content: |